 We know it’s a cliche, but a walking inside is one of the best ways seniors can stay active during the winter.
-By moving your legs, you can lower the risks of heart disease, blood pressure and diabetes.
-You can also strengthen bones, muscles, and hone balance/coordination skills.
-For extra fitness benefits, move your arms with more of a purpose, or carry some light dumbells.
+By moving your legs, you can lower the risks of heart disease, blood pressure and diabetes and prevent strain injuries.
+You can also strengthen bones, muscles, and refine your balance/coordination skills.
+For extra fitness benefits, move your arms with more purpose, or carry some light dumbbells.

-For seniors, one of the most common indoor walking areas is inside the mall.
-Most shopping malls open early, often before any other stores in the complex.
+For most seniors, the most common indoor walking area is within their local mall.
+Most shopping malls open early, often before any stores in the complex.
 Walking with friends is a great way to stay social, while getting great exercise.
-And, the clean floors make for a great accident-free environment.
+Additionally, the clean floors make for a great accident-free environment.